tlsnotary/tlsn/crates/examples/basic_zk/README.md

 ### The Process

-1. **MPC-TLS Session**: The Prover fetches tax information containing their birth date, while the Verifier jointly verifies the TLS session to ensure the data comes from the authentic server.
+1. **TLS Commitment**: The Prover fetches tax information containing their birth date, while the Verifier jointly verifies the TLS session to ensure the data comes from the authentic server.
 2. **Selective Disclosure**:
    * The authorization token is **redacted**: the Verifier sees the plaintext request but not the token.
    * The birth date is **committed** as a blinded hash: the Verifier cannot see the date, but the Prover is cryptographically bound to it.